geraldhinson/geraldhinson.github.io/_posts/2025-09-10-On Microservices-Part4.md

   },
 ```

-(For reference, here is the matching URL call that matches the mapping just defined (copied from above):
+For easy reference, here is the matching URL call that matches the mapping just defined (copied from above):

 <b> https://[hostname]/v1/queries/employees/getEmployeesByBranchId?branchId=4bcc85f2-8a2d-4a6b-be4f-b2293b4fd295</b>

-)

 Such an entry simply serves to enable translation from an incoming URL to the underlying SQL call that will get executed.
 The “select” shown above could just as easily have been a call to a stored procedure defined in the relational DB.